Basic Training Supervision

 *These completed reports are not required to be sent to the College at this stage, it is recommended that the trainee provide this report to the Educational Supervisor to inform the mid-year and end of year progress reports.

-Note: Basic Trainees usually have at least one Ward Service Consultant (Rotational Supervisor) per rotation.
+Note: Basic Trainees usually have at least 1 Ward Service Consultant (Rotational Supervisor) per rotation.

 To apply

 A Ward/Service Consultant is a clinician but may not be a Fellow of the RACP.
-Please speak to the DPE at your hospital/training site to find out more.
+Speak to the DPE at your hospital/training site to find out more.

 Professional Development Advisor (PDA)